happtur/Minesweeper/documentation/workingtimerecord.md

 Wrote some code (game over/won --> new game).
 (It works, but I should probably still do some research).
 Made some changes in Game and wrote a few new tests.
 Submitted a new pit report.*

+**18.02.2016 3h** *Read about Swing Components.
+Thought about the execution of different features.
+Created three sequence diagrams (they're relatively similar to each other, mostly because I haven't made all the required decisions yet, so I had to focus on the areas where most of the important decisions have been made).